Registration Guide For New Students in 2026/2027

-The Registration Guide for New Students includes details about your courses for your first semester, and it will help you register for courses, find resources, explore financial aid options, and pay your fees.
+The Registration Guide for New Students includes details about your courses for your first year, and it will help you register for courses, find resources, explore financial aid options and pay your fees.

-You must pay your registration deposit in order to select courses.
-You can still pay your registration deposit after the June 15 deadline; however, you will not be able to select courses until your payment is received on your WebAdvisor account and your course selection window is open.
-First-year international students who have paid their $2000 deposit do not also need to pay the registration deposit.
+You must pay your registration deposit by the June 15 deadline in order to select courses.
+First-year international students who have paid their $2,000 deposit do not need to pay the registration deposit.

 Here’s how to select your courses: